 The Strategic Quality Manager: creating an effective quality management system in healthcare.

-A Handbook for Navigating Quality Management Roles in Health and Aged Care.
-(Also available as an ebook)
+A Handbook for Navigating Quality Management Roles in Health and Aged Care - hard copy or ebook format

 Are you a quality professional working in health aged care who wants to:

 - design and implement quality systems that make a real, positive difference to consumers?

 - develop your role to be more strategic and influential?